Y3drk/MiSS-EPANET-Leaks-in-waterworks-research-project/docs/checkpoint2.md

     <br/>Several aspects of setting-up the EPA
 </p>

-Because the network properties were different in tutorial's tables and texts as well as different for command line tutorial it was hard to obtain a coherent model.
+Because the network properties were different in tutorial's tables and texts as well as different from command line tutorial example input file, it was hard to obtain a coherent model.
 This resulted in warnings during the Extended Period Simulation

 <p align="center">
     <img src="images/gui_epa_warnings.png" height="600"/>
-    <br/>Pressure on the nodes marked by colours and statistics from the single pipe as a result of the SPA.
+    <br/>Warnings from the EPA
 </p>

 Below we can see some of the possible ways to inspect the simulation

 <p align="center">
     <img src="images/gui_epa_tank_graph.png" height="400"/>
-    <br/>Pressure at the Tank at the end of the network during the EPA - we can create graphs for varous network elements (junctions, reservoirs, tanks, pipes) regarding different parameters such as: pressure, demand, quality etc.
+    <br/>Pressure at the Tank at the end of the network during the EPA - we can create graphs for various network elements (junctions, reservoirs, tanks, pipes) regarding different parameters such as pressure, demand, quality etc.
 that  differ for different types of elements.
 </p>